NuGet/NuGet.Client/scripts/e2etests/README.md

 # NuGet E2E test scripts

-This is a collection scripts for Visual Studio End-to-End tests that run via the Package Manager Console.
+This is a collection of scripts for Visual Studio End-to-End tests that run via the Package Manager Console.

 The End-to-End test depend on an integration provided by the [API.Test](./../../test/TestExtensions/API.Test/API.Test.csproj) project and the Package Manager Console's access to Visual Studio services.